-Copper Mountain is just 75 miles from Denver with 2,465 acres of skiable terrain and a great base village – an Intrawest design with rocky mountain style lodging and après ski steps away from the ski lifts.
-Parents will love its proximity off I70, the well-planned ski village, and the vast terrain variety.
-Kids will like that everything is geared toward them from ski and ride camps to the fun things to do besides skiing and snowboarding.
+Copper Mountain is just 75 miles from Denver with 2,490 acres of skiable terrain and a great base village – an Intrawest design with rocky mountain style lodging and après ski steps away from the ski lifts.
+Copper is now owned by Aspen’s Alterra conglomerate, on the Ikon Pass.

 Apres Ski at Copper in Burning Stone Plaza is lively with bonfires, and slope view après ski bars like Jack’s with live entertainment during happy hour, and casual pub fare and drink specials, and kids menus, at Jill’s, Endos and Incline.
 For the kids, Copper has ice skating, snow tubing, snowshoeing, a kids-only lodge, climbing wall and Alpine Rush Zipline.
 There is also a Sports Center with indoor pool and Spa – accessible when you rent a condo at Copper.

-It takes three lift rides to reach the 12,224’ summit at Copper Mountain, and about twenty minutes – you can be skiing copious natural snow above tree line on Copper’s vast mountain peaks – the 12s (named for the elevation), which include Copper Bowl, Spaulding, Enchanted Forest and Union Meadows, Up here you have wild and wonderful all natural trails, chutes, glades and steeps at high elevation (think dry squeaky snow) that you can traverse or hike to.
+It takes four lift rides to reach the 12,441’ summit at Copper Mountain, and about twenty minutes – you can be skiing copious natural snow above tree line on Copper’s vast mountain peaks – the 12s (named for the elevation), which include Copper Bowl, Spaulding, Enchanted Forest and Union Bowl and Meadows.
+Up here you have wild and wonderful all-natural trails, chutes, glades and steeps at high elevation (think dry squeaky snow) that you can traverse or hike to.

-Families would find a gold mine skiing Copper for a week, midweek skiing is a particular find since Copper is so close to Denver on the I70, it can get busy on prime weekends.
-You can also combine Copper with a ski trip visiting Vail, Beaver Creek, Keystone and Breckenridge, or Winter Park – all nearby, even Steamboat just two hours away.
+Families will find a gold mine skiing Copper for a week, midweek skiing is a particular find since Copper is so close to Denver on the I70, it can get busy on prime weekends.
+You can also combine Copper with a ski trip visiting Vail, Beaver Creek, Keystone and Breckenridge, or Winter Park – all nearby, even Steamboat is just two hours away.
 Copper is a Top Colorado Ski Resorts for a Family Ski Trip.